Monday's Scottish Gossip

 Daizen Maeda, the 24-year-old Japan striker who joined Celtic in January from Yokohama F. Marinos with a view to a £2m transfer, has confirmed his loan switch will become permanent next season.
 (Scottish Sun)

-Liverpool are hoping to beat Leeds United to the £4m signing of Aberdeen's 19-year-old Scotland full-back, Calvin Ramsay.
-(Goal)

-Liverpool are on the verge of securing Calvin Ramsay, who is also being chased by Leeds United and several other sides in England and in Italy, with Aberdeen determined to bank a record fee for the 19-year-old full-back and the Premier League club offering a £4m that will break through the £6m barrier with add-ons.
+Liverpool are on the verge of securing Calvin Ramsay, who is also being chased by Leeds United and several other clubs in England and in Italy, with Aberdeen determined to bank a record fee for the 19-year-old full-back and the Premier League club offering a £4m that will break through the £6m barrier with add-ons.
 The Scottish Premiership club will also bank an extra £1m if centre-half Scott McKenna helps Nottingham Forest reach the top flight.
 (Daily Record)

-Former Scotland midfielder Charlie Adam has conceded he will likely retire if he is not offered a new deal by relegated Dundee, or by a club outside of Scotland, as the 36-year-old does not see himself playing for another club in his homeland.
+Former Scotland midfielder Charlie Adam has conceded he will likely retire if he is not offered a new deal by relegated Dundee, or by a club outside of Scotland, as the 36-year-old does not see himself playing for another team in his homeland.
 (The Herald)

 Heart of Midlothian have confirmed that 28-year-old winger Jamie Walker will join Bradford City permanently this summer at the end of his current loan spell.
 (The Scotsman)